liftek22/MATSimNetworks/README.md

 Now how to I download as an xml file?

 Ah, so you just select the region (you will see all capacity , permlanes etc info), right click on the layer and save as xml file.

+And I used that file to visualize the King's Highway area on VIA! :3